Optimization of the Generalized Covariance Estimator in Noncausal Processes: Simulated Annealing

-In the previous section, we stressed the importance of selecting an initial point that belongs to the same set as the global minimum.
-Specifically, selecting an initial matrix with the same $n_1$ and $n_2$ as the population matrix is crucial for achieving successful convergence of the BFGS optimization algorithm.
-However, in practical applications, determining the number of roots that lie within and outside the unit circle of the population matrix can be challenging.
-Therefore, in this section, we use Simulated Annealing (SA) (\cite{goffe1994global}) to investigate whether it can find an initial point in the same set where the global minimum lies.
-If successful, this approach would allow the BFGS optimization algorithm to converge successfully.\\ SA is an optimization method that was inspired by the annealing process used in metallurgy.
+SA is an optimization method that was inspired by the annealing process used in metallurgy.
 In metallurgy, materials are cooled gradually to eliminate any imperfections and achieve a more stable state.
 The algorithm starts at a high temperature ($T^o$) and gradually cools down over time to reduce the likelihood of getting stuck in a local minimum.
 Hence, in optimization problems, $T^o$ is a parameter that controls the search space exploration during optimization.
 When $T^o$ is high, the algorithm is more likely to accept worse solutions than the current one, enabling it to escape local optima and explore new areas of the search space.
 As $T^o$ decreases, the algorithm is less likely to accept suboptimal solutions and converge toward the global optimum.
 However, if the cooling rate is too high, the algorithm may not be able to escape local minima (see \cite{corana1987minimizing}, \cite{goffe1992simulated}, \cite{goffe1994global}, and \cite{goffe1996simann}).\\ Let us now explain how the SA algorithm works when applied to the $GCov$ estimator.
-We consider a VAR($ n_1, n_2, 1$ ) as (7), and we use $f$ to denote the objective function of either $GCov17$ or $GCov22$.
-It is not necessary to specify which $GCov$ is being employed for the purposes of illustrating how the algorithm works.
-SA aims to select the matrix $\Theta$ close to the global optimum.
-We assume that the $(i,j)$-$th$ element of matrix $\Theta$ (denoted as $\theta_{i,j}$, for $i,j=1 \dots n$) lies within the interval $[\theta_{MIN}$, $\theta_{MAX}]$.
-This step helps us to restrict the domain, $\mathbb{R}^{n \times n}$, of our objective function and hence narrow the search area.
-Additionally, we denote the maximum and minimum temperature values of $T^{o}$ as $T^{o}_{MAX}$ and $T^{o}_{MIN}$, respectively.\\ To begin the optimization process, a random initial state of $\Theta$, denoted as $\Theta^{S}$, is selected, and its corresponding function value, $f(\Theta^{S})$, is computed.
-Specifically, each element of the matrix $\Theta^{S}$ is randomly chosen from $\theta_{MIN}$ to $\theta_{MAX}$.
-Subsequently, a new value of $\Theta$, represented by $\Theta^{\prime}$, is generated.
-We implement the following computation to derive the $ij$-$th$ element of matrix $\Theta^{\prime}$:
+We consider a mixed causal and noncausal VAR($1$) as (11), and we use $f$ to denote the objective function of either $GCov17$ or $GCov22$.
+Furthermore, we denote the maximum and minimum temperature values of $T^{o}$ as $T^{o}_{MAX}$ and $T^{o}_{MIN}$, respectively.\\ To initiate the optimization process, a function evaluation is performed at the randomly selected starting point, denoted as $\Theta^{S}$.
+Subsequently, a new matrix $\Theta$ ($\Theta^{\prime}$) is computed.
+Specifically, it is determined by adjusting the $ij$-$th$ element of the matrix $\Theta^{\prime}$ ($\theta^{\prime}_{ij}$) using the following equation: